 The TUC is committed to ensuring there is no modern slavery or human trafficking within any part of its business or its supply chains.

-The TUC’s procurement policy reflects the union’s commitment to acting ethically.
+The TUC’s procurement policy reflects the unions’ commitment to acting ethically.
 Through this, we expect from our suppliers compliance with the Modern Slavery Act and compliance with the Ethical Trade Initiative (ETI) base code of minimum labour standards, based on ILO fundamental principles and rights at work.
 For promotional items, where possible, we source from British unionised companies or companies that proactively improve pay and conditions for their workforce.

 The TUC has international policy to support workers in the global South to access their rights.
 We work with international human rights and local trade unions and labour rights’ groups in the UK and globally, to challenge labour and human rights violations overseas.
-The TUC has also made a significant contribution to ILO policy having represented workers worldwide on the Governing Body for 99 years and have taken part in the development of ILO conventions and other instruments on forced labour, including the most recent Forced Labour Protocol.
+The TUC has also made a significant contribution to ILO policy having represented workers worldwide on the Governing Body for over 100 years and have taken part in the development of ILO conventions and other instruments on forced labour, including the most recent Forced Labour Protocol.

 Closer to home, we are a founding member of the ETI, and are a nominated member of its Board.
 We also campaigned for and were founding board members of the Gang Master Licencing Authority.
 We encourage our affiliated unions to address modern slavery in their own supply chains.

 The TUC employs staff only within the UK, apart from one staff member based in Brussels.
 Our recruitment procedures ensure that all prospective employees are legally entitled to work in the UK.
-We negotiate terms and conditions and a range of best practice employment policies and practices with a number of unions representing our staff.
+We negotiate terms and conditions and a range of best practice employment policies and practices with unions representing our staff.
 As already said, we employ staff directly in roles which are often contracted out.

 The TUC carries out reasonable and practical due diligence in the sourcing of goods and services.